-The cost of living is 45% above the national average.
-The crime rate meets the national average, and 38% of residents are age 50 or better.
+The cost of living is 34% above the national average.
+The crime rate is below the national average, and 38% of residents are age 50 or better.
 Hilo is racially diverse, with its population nearly evenly split between Asians, native Hawaiians, Hispanics, whites and people with mixed ancestry.
-The vast majority of locals lean to the left politically, and 28% of residents hold at least a four year college degree.
+The vast majority of locals lean to the left politically, and 32% of residents hold at least a four year college degree.

-The median home price is $305,000, which is less expensive than in other Hawaiian metropolises.
-Some neighborhoods are opulent, while others have seen better days.
-Pricing for modest, older, apartment-style condominiums starts at around $45,000.
+The median home price is $350,000, which is less expensive than in other Hawaiian metropolises.
+Some neighborhoods are opulent with million dollar homes overlooking the bay and neighboring volcanoes, while others have modest homes and have seen better days.
+Pricing for older, apartment-style condominiums starts at around $40,000.
 Many subdivisions have small lots, but colorful, comfortable single family homes on large, garden-filled lots can still be found in the mid- to high-$200,000s.
-Nicer areas have handsome million dollar homes, many of which have views of the bay and neighboring volcanoes.

 No dwellings have natural gas, and electricity is very expensive.
 As a result, some properties, particularly apartments, have no electricity at all.
 Many residences also do not have air conditioning but have single wall, open air construction that takes advantage of the natural ventilation provided by the trade winds.
 Heaters may be needed in the evenings.

 Hawaii is a good place to age when it comes to taxes.
-Although the cost of living is well above the national average, much of this is due to the cost of utilities and the high income tax rate, which tops out at 8.25%.
+Although the cost of living is well above the national average, much of this is due to the cost of utilities and the high income tax rate, which tops out at 11%.
 For older adults whose primary income is from Social Security and pensions, costs can be much lower because Social Security benefits and most pension income, including retired military pay, are exempt from state taxation.
-IRAs and 401(k)s, though, are taxed.
+IRAs and 401(k)s, may be taxed.
 Hawaii also has the lowest property tax rate in the nation.
-Real estate is assessed at 100%, but a standard $80,000 homestead exemption is available to people age 60 to 69.
+Real estate is assessed at 100%, but a $80,000 homestead exemption is available to people age 60 to 69.
 People age 70 or better may claim a $100,000 exemption.
-In Hilo, with the $100,000 exemption, the annual taxes on a $305,000 home are approximately $515.
-The state sales tax is 4%, and it is applied to everything but prescription drugs.
+Without the exemption, the taxes on a $350,000 home are approximately $700.
+The state sales tax is 4%, and it is applied to everything but prescription drugs and prostheses.

 Hilo is the third rainiest metropolitan area in the United States, averaging 126 inches of rain annually.
 It is this fact that keeps many tourists and developers at bay, but it is also what makes the area one of the most tropical and beautiful in the state.
 A natural greenhouse, Hilo boasts a bounty of vegetation.
 The average temperature is 73 degrees year round, and the rain, usually warm and always refreshing, has a character all of its own.
 It comes and goes, dancing from here to there.
 Low-lying clouds appear and disappear at a moment's notice.
 The rain may fall on one side of the street but not on the other, and it may fall intensely for an hour or two and then suddenly stop, with the clouds breaking to reveal a breathtakingly blue sky, stunning rainbows and a sparkling landscape.
 November through March is the rainy season.

 The active farmers' market is open throughout the week and has very affordable produce, and in Hilo Bay, fishermen offload their daily catches, many of which land in local groceries and eateries.
-There are numerous shopping centers, and Prince Kuhio Plaza is an enclosed mall with a Sears, a Macy's, a nine-screen movie theater and specialty stores.
-Wal-Mart, Home Depot and other national retailers are here, too.
+There are numerous shopping centers, and Prince Kuhio Plaza is an enclosed mall with major retailers, a nine-screen movie theater and specialty stores.
+Wal-Mart, Home Depot and other national box stores are here, too.

 Outside of town, orchid farms and waterfalls dot the landscape.
 Very popular Hawaii Volcanoes National Park, the site of two active volcanoes, is just 40 miles to the south, and the Hawaii Tropical Botanical Garden in Papaikou, just five miles to the north, is one of the most extraordinary gardens anywhere.